MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/alternate-distribution-options.md

        }
        ```

-    *  Copy the following code to your <!--todo: preferences?--> JSON file when installing from the Microsoft Edge Add-ons website on macOS and Linux:
+    *  Copy the following code to your preferences JSON file when installing from the Microsoft Edge Add-ons website on macOS and Linux:

        ```json
        {